Social experiment: Moving to Opportunity

 Moving to Opportunity for Fair Housing was a randomized social experiment sponsored by the United States Department of Housing and Urban Development in the 1990s among 4600 low-income families with children living in high-poverty public housing projects.
 The program was designed based on the assumption that households benefit from living in higher-opportunity neighborhoods.
 Early evaluations of the MTO program, however, showed minimal gains for participant families.
 One explanation for these findings is the short length of time that MTO families typically spent in lower-poverty neighborhoods; the positive effects of longer-term exposure to low-poverty neighborhoods appear more promising.

 Stanford prison experiment

 The Stanford prison experiment was a study of the psychological effects of becoming a prisoner or prison guard.
 The experiment was conducted at Stanford University on 14–20 August 1971, by a team of researchers led by psychology professor Philip Zimbardo using college students.
 It was funded by the U.S. Office of Naval Research and was of interest to both the U.S. Navy and Marine Corps as an investigation into the causes of conflict between military guards and prisoners.
-The experiment is a study on the psychology of imprisonment and is a topic covered in most introductory psychology textbooks.
+The experiment is a study on the psychology of imprisonment.